 I don't use IDEs, ever.
 I use Vim, even when I've got to write a C#/.NET application (actually using mono).
 And if you've ever had to create a working GUI from program code, especially when using the really awful Windows.Forms, you'll understand why I created this thing.
 It's a simple XSL template to transform an XML file into C# code.
 Included is an example file pulled from the actual project I wrote it for.
 Enjoy!

 Here's a page of patches I've made to existing software, to "fix" legitimate problems, or just little things that annoyed me.

 I figured out how to rip DTS-encoded audio off DVDs and store in FLAC files.

 This is a Gtk interface to the X-10 device called a Firecracker.

 Back in 1996, I wrote this starfield program in C, for Dos.
 At some point, I decided to port it to Flash.

 Here's some junk written over the years, whenever I wanted to do something that I couldn't find a program to do.
 Some of this stuff has source code with it.

-Most of the DOS, OS/2, and NT C stuff that has source code is written for Watcom C/C++ 10.6, coded and compiled in OS/2.
-Most assembly stuff is done with Watcom Assembler (WASM) from Watcom C 10.6, but a couple of these things were done with Borland's Turbo Assembler (TASM).<br/> The Unix stuff was done with GNU C (gcc), in Linux.
+Most of the DOS, OS/2, and NT C stuff that has source code is written for Watcom C/C++ 10.6, coded and compiled on OS/2.
+Most assembly stuff was done with Watcom Assembler (WASM) from Watcom C 10.6, but a couple of these things were done with Borland's Turbo Assembler (TASM).

 Of couse I'll make no guarantees about any of this stuff.